Skip to content

 nrf-connect.boardRoots

 This configuration setting is used to track and find custom board folders.
-When you add a custom board, its folder is automatically added as an entry to this setting.
+When you add a new board, its folder is automatically added as an entry to this setting.
 Entries from this list are then used to populate the Custom boards list in the Add Build Configuration page.

 nrf-connect.deviceProvider

 • nrfjprog - An alternative to nRF Util, included in the nRF Command Line Tools.
-It is limited to use with J-Link devices.

 nrf-connect.taskBindings